 The San Telmo Palace was built in 1682 as a home for orphan sailors’ children.
 Then it was transformed into a maritime academy, training pilots, navigators and high-ranking officers.
 The palace was named San Telmo (Saint Elmo), after the name of the patron of sailors.
 The Academy then transformed into a royal palace, whose private estates extended to Maria Luisa Park.

-Unfortunately, the palace for visitors is open only on pre-arranged group entries, available only in the Spanish language.
+Unfortunately, the palace for visitors is open only on pre-arranged group entries, available only in Spanish.
 Currently, it is also not open to visitors to its internal courtyard.
 This is expected to change soon after all the restoration works are over.

 This building is quite new in the city as it was established in 2011.
 Since that time has already managed to arouse many fierce discussions and inflame many emotions.
 One of the most controversial topics was the cost of its construction.
 This project has absorbed a budget of over 100 million euros.
 The “Metropol Parasol” is said to be the most ambitious, expensive and controversial urban project in Sevilla since the World Expo ’92 exhibition.